 - A surname index of the 1881 Census of the St. Ives Registration District, in which Hemingford Abbots was enumerated (RG11/1609, Folios 57a - 65a), and which took place on 3rd April 1881, is available, as fiche set C4.

 - A full transcription of the 1891 Census of the St. Ives Registration District (RG12/1234) in which Hemingford Abbots parish was enumerated, and which took place on 5th April 1891, is available as fiche set C12.
-The above mentioned fiche are available from the Huntingdonshire FHS.
+The above mentioned fiche are available from the Cambridgeshire and Huntingdonshire FHS.

 - The following Churches have their own websites: